2. Material Accounting Policy

 j.
 Taxation

 The tax expenses for the period comprises of current tax and deferred tax.
-Tax is recognised in Statement of Profit and Loss, except to the extent that it relates to items recognised in the Other Comprehensive Income.
-In which case, the tax is also recognised in Other Comprehensive Income.
+Tax is recognized in Statement of Profit and Loss, except to the extent that it relates to items recognized in the Other Comprehensive Income.
+In which case, the tax is also recognized in Other Comprehensive Income.

 Current tax